fortracc/pyfortracc/README.md

 ### Example Gallery
 =====================================================================

-To library have a gallery of examples that demonstrate the application of the algorithm in different situations.
+Library have a gallery of examples that demonstrate the application of the algorithm in different situations.<br>
 You can run the examples in Google Colab:

 |                                                                                    | Example                              |